iwbandara/ansible_tutorials/README.md

 17 - How to verify your Playbook

-18 - How to archive a file
+18 - How to archive a file using Ansible

-19 - How to unarchive a file
+19 - How to unarchive a file using Ansible

-17 - How to verify your Playbook?